-Residency is determined by the Admissions Office during the Admissions Application process and communicated to the student in the student's Letter of Acceptance.
+As per NCC's residency policy, the college reserves the right to request residency documentation in order to determine a student's residency status.
 Changes in a student's residency which occur after a student is accepted to NCC are processed by the Registrar's Office.